-Chair: Jan van der Lely
+Secretary: Jan van der Lely

 Revd Dr Jan van der Lely is Vicar of Thornbury Parish, Gloucestershire.
 As a student she played a leading role in Christian Union life before moving into a more catholic and liberal church tradition.
 Jan was a teacher most of her working life until her ordination in 2009.

 Revd Canon Dr Alan Race was Rector of St Margaret's Church, Lee, in south London until 2017, when he retired.
 He has worked as a University Chaplain, an educator in theological education, and as a priest in multicultural parishes.
 Alan is a member of various organisations that promote pluralism and interfaith understanding.